confluentinc/mox/docs/API.md

 ## Actions

-Mox API Objects (let's call them `Mox` for short) are returned by the routing method calls from `MoxRouter`.
+Actions API objects (`Actions` for short) are returned by method calls from `MoxRouter`.
 They can be chained with different actions.

 ```javascript
 MoxRouter.get('/api/url/1')